 - In comments under this article.

-Also don´t worry to use your hands, legs or whatever which can help to „melt ice“ (that´s a Czech phrase which means to stop being closed or refusing).
-Don´t let discourage yourself.
+Also don´t worry to use your hands, legs, or whatever can help to „melt the ice“ (that´s a Czech phrase that means to stop being closed or refusing).
+Don´t let yourself discourage yourself.
 We, Czechs, are quite closed but not forever.
 Give us some time and we open out.

 And now: Go!
-Write me how it went.
+Write me about how it went.

-You can read this article also in Czech version.
+You can read this article also in the Czech version.

 Do you want to learn more?
 Read and download 10 tips for your effective study.